Bible Reading: Romans 6:20-23

 The wages of sin is death, but the free gift of God is eternal life through Christ Jesus our Lord.
 Romans 6:23

-Some of your close friends probably picture God as a mean old guy just waiting for them to do something wrong so he can put them under his thumb and crush them.
-They think God’s biggest goal is to trap them, trick them, or hurt them.
+SOMEWHERE AMONG the people around you are those who picture God as a cosmic bogeyman just waiting for them to do something wrong so he can stomp on them.
+They figure God’s biggest goal is to trap them, trick them, or rip on them.